de-tu-dresden-inf-lat/evee/README.md

 - owlapi4: This will compile all submodules of Evee except the Evee Protégé plugins.
 The resulting .jar files will have the OWL API version 4 as a dependency.
 - owlapi5: This will compile all submodules of Evee except the Evee Protégé plugins.
 The resulting .jar files will have the OWL API version 5 as a dependency.
 - protege: This will compile all submodules of Evee including the Evee Protégé plugins.
 As Protégé itself uses the OWL API version 4, every compiled .jar  file will have the OWL API version 4 as a dependency.
 - complete: This will compile all submodules of Evee.
-Every library except for evee-elimination-proofs-fame and the Protégé plugins will be compiled in 2 versions, one using the OWL API version 4, the other using the OWL API version 5.
+Every library except for evee-elimination-proofs-fame and evee-nemo-proof-extractor and the Protégé plugins will be compiled in 2 versions, one using the OWL API version 4, the other using the OWL API version 5.

 The standard profile is "complete", which can be used via the command `mvn clean install` from the root directory.
 If you want to use any of the other profiles, use the command `mvn clean install -P profileName` instead, where *profileName* is one of the other 3 mentioned above.